 4. Share starting points to inspire your team

 Your team’s usual sources of inspiration may be dry now that you’re spending so much time between the same four walls.
 They may have hit a roadblock in terms of the content and visuals of their posts.
-Spark can help you inspire and unblock your teammates by creating and sharing custom starting points.
-In the Spark Post share flow on iOS, select the option to “Create a shareable template.”
-Tapping that option will generate a link that you can share with coworkers, employees, or clients for them to build off of in their own Spark account.
+Adobe Spark can help you inspire and unblock your teammates by creating and sharing custom starting points.
+In the Adobe Spark share flow on iOS, select the option to “Create a shareable template.”
+Tapping that option will generate a link that you can share with coworkers, employees, or clients for them to build off of in their own Adobe Spark account.
 They’ll be able to remix your content without altering your project or needing to share credentials.
 So, say you’re working on an instagram story about your company culture and you want all your employees to customize the story based on their work from home experiences and post it to their own social accounts.
 Simply send them the remix link and they’ll be able to customize the story and post.
-If you are also lacking inspiration, be sure to search Spark’s 30k professionally-designed templates to get your creative juices flowing.
+If you are also lacking inspiration, be sure to search Adobe Spark’s 30k professionally-designed templates to get your creative juices flowing.

 “I share a remix on iOS so that my partner has templates to start from.
 If we are announcing speakers for an event, he can use my templates and just pop-in the new photo and announcement text.
 We can make 8 post variations really quickly without being in the same room.
 It’s an awesome feature that we love.” – Jose, Small Business Owner